-- Underwater ambient noise at sites H, N, and P had spectral shapes with higher levels at low frequencies, owing to the dominance of ship noise at frequencies below 100 Hz and local wind and waves above 100 Hz (Figure 9) (Hildebrand, 2009). - Site H had the lowest spectrum levels for the ship band.
-This is expected owing to the fact that site H is away from shipping routes and is located in a basin shielded from the deep ocean (McDonald et al., 2008). - Site N had spectrum levels about 3-5 dB higher than site H at 10-100 Hz, owing to greater exposure to shipping noise. - Site P had overall elevated spectrum levels in comparison to sites H and N, particularly in frequencies above 30 Hz, likely due to its shallower depth and increased local small boat activity. - Prominent peaks in noise observed at the frequency band 15-30 Hz during the fall and winter at all sites are related to seasonally increased presence of fin whale calls.
-This peak is not as strong as in previous reports which may be due to an increase in lower frequency strumming noise (around 10 Hz) across all sites (Kerosky et al., 2013; Debich et al., 2015a; Debich et al., 2015b; Širović et al., 2016). - September November spectral peaks at 45-47 Hz, along with lower frequency harmonics, at sites H and N, and lesser peaks in summer months at site P, are related to blue whale B calls.
+- The underwater ambient soundscape at sites H, N, and P had spectral shapes with higher levels at low frequencies, owing to the dominance of ship noise at frequencies below 100 Hz and local wind and waves above 100 Hz (Hildebrand, 2009; Figure 11). - Variability in spectra above 200 Hz is likely from higher wind during winter and spring. - Site H had the lowest spectrum levels below 100 Hz (Figure 11).
+This is expected owing to the fact that site H is away from shipping routes and is located in a basin shielded from the deep ocean (McDonald et al., 2008). - Site N had spectrum levels about 3-5 dB higher than site H at 10-100 Hz, owing to greater exposure to shipping noise (Figure 11). - Site P had overall elevated spectrum levels in comparison to sites H and N, particularly in frequencies above 30 Hz, likely due to its shallower depth and increased local small boat activity (Figure 11). - Prominent peaks in sound spectrum levels observed in the frequency band 15-30 Hz during winter at all sites are related to seasonally increased presence of fin whale calls, with highest levels at site N (Figure 11). - October December spectral peaks at 45-47 Hz, along with lower frequency harmonics, at sites H and N, are related to blue whale B calls (Figure 11).

-Figure 9.
-Monthly averages of ambient noise levels at sites H, N, and P. Legend gives color-coding by month.
-Asterisk denotes months with partial effort.
+Figure 11.
+Monthly averages of sound spectrum levels at sites H, N, and P. Legend gives color-coding by month. denotes months with partial effort. $^{\wedge}$ denotes months with no effort.